 🏡 Home Inspection

-This contingency requests for a professional home inspector to assess and document the property for any health, mechanical, or safety risks.
-This contingency lasts for 7-10 days after the closing and then it expires.
-During the inspection stage, the buyer can call the deal off for any – reasonable or unreasonable – cause, such as “the bus stop is too far away”.
+A professional home inspector assesses and documents the property for any health, mechanical, or safety risks.
+During this time, the buyer can call the deal off for any reason.

 📅 Home Appraisal

 This contingency is valid for 21 days after the deal is closed.
 Apparently, the buyer can call the deal off if the after-sale valuation of the property is lesser than the purchase price.
 According to the home appraisal contingency, the after-sale valuation of the house must match or exceed the purchase price.

 ✍️ Note: If this is not the situation, the buyer and seller will have to discuss who eventually would cover the discrepancy in the loan offered by the lender.
 If the two parties cannot concur, the buyer has the freedom to cancel the deal.

 » How to Prepare for Home Appraisal: Know What Appraisers Look For in Your Property

 This contingency allows the buyer to abandon the deal if they are not able to get a bank loan within 30-60 days from the day of closing.

 This is one of the high-risk contingencies to have in your purchase agreement because it can falter your home selling process even when the deal is completed.

 ✍️ Note: To avoid this contingency, you can sell your home to companies that buy houses for cash or sell it to a buyer who has a pre-approved mortgage loan.